Date to be announced; 8:30am – 5:00pm

 Note: all sections include demonstrations and ‘hands-on’ opportunities

 - Portable Near-Infrared Spectroscopy

 ABOUT THE INSTRUCTORS

-Dr. Pauline Leary is a Technical Solutions Engineer for Smiths Detection, Inc. In her role at Smiths, she works with military, emergency-response, transportation and critical-infrastructure customers to help them develop solutions to the problems they are experiencing with detecting, identifying and quantifying dangerous substances and other contraband in the field.
+Dr. Pauline Leary is a a Reachback Chemist for Federal Resources, specializing in training law enforcement and military personnel in the use of portable instruments.
+Prior to that she was a Technical Solutions Engineer for Smiths Detection, Inc., working with military, emergency-response, transportation and critical-infrastructure customers to help them develop solutions to the problems they are experiencing with detecting, identifying and quantifying dangerous substances and other contraband in the field.
 Prior to joining Smiths in 2005, Pauline worked as scientist performing physical testing within the R&D division of Purdue Pharma, LP.
 She holds a Bachelor of Arts degree from Marist College, a Master of Science degree from John Jay College of Criminal Justice, and a Ph.D. from the Graduate Center of the City University of New York.